FlowFuse/node-red-dashboard/docs/contributing/guides/state-management.md

 ### State Store

 The `statestore` is a centralised store for all dynamic properties set against widgets in the Editor.
-Dynamic Properties can be set through sending `msg.<proprrty>` payloads to a given node, e.g. for ` ui-dropdown`, we can send `msg.options` to override the "Options" property at runtime.
+Dynamic Properties can be set through sending `msg.<property>` payloads to a given node, e.g. for ` ui-dropdown`, we can send `msg.options` to override the "Options" property at runtime.

  At the top-level it is key-mapped to the Widget ID's, then each widget has a map, where each key is the property name, mapping to the value.